 Thomaston is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 2,756 people and just one neighborhood, Thomaston is the 170th largest community in Maine.
-Much of the housing stock in Thomaston was built prior to World War II, making it one of the older and more historic towns in the country.
+Thomaston has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Thomaston is a blue-collar town, with 39.95% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Thomaston is generally considered to be a blue-collar town.
+39.95% of the Thomaston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Thomaston is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Thomaston who work in office and administrative support (18.00%), management occupations (7.60%), and farm management occupations (6.36%).

 The overall education level of Thomaston citizens is substantially higher than the typical US community, as 29.10% of adults in Thomaston have at least a bachelor's degree, and the average American community has 21.84%.